spencer-project/spencer_human_attribute_recognition/README.md

 This repository contains a ROS-based C++ / Python implementation of the classification approach described in the paper

-> "Real-Time Full-Body Human Gender Recognition in (RGB)-D Data"
+> *Real-Time Full-Body Human Gender Recognition in (RGB)-D Data*
 > by Timm Linder, Sven Wehner, Kai O. Arras
 > IEEE International Conference on Robotics and Automation (ICRA'15), Seattle, USA, 2015.

 Please cite our paper if you use this code in your research.

 The depth-based tessellation learning method described in this paper is an extension of a top-down classifier for people detection, originally described in

-> "Tracking People in 3D Using a Bottom-Up Top-Down Detector"
+> *Tracking People in 3D Using a Bottom-Up Top-Down Detector*
 > by Luciano Spinello, Matthias Luber, Kai O. Arras
 > IEEE International Conference on Robotics and Automation (ICRA'11), Shanghai, China, 2011.

 This complete re-implementation of the original code, among other optimizations, adds further tessellation scales and aspect ratios, filtering of low-quality training samples, and supports use of ROS/Rviz for visualization.
 It uses the Adaboost implementation from the OpenCV machine learning module.
 Point cloud files are loaded and pre-processed using the Point Cloud Library (PCL).